 Family Handyman predicts that 70% of refrigerator service calls can be avoided with this simple step.
 Cleaning your fridge coils twice a year will save you money on both repairs and energy costs.

-Home repairs cost you in stress, inconvenience, and of course, money.
-A little bit of time and money in proactive home maintenance can save you a lot of that trouble.
+This complete list of home repairs can cost you stress, inconvenience, and of course, money.
+A little bit of time and money in proactive home maintenance tasks can save you a lot of that trouble and keep your house in tip-top shape.